dillonkearns/elm-pages/examples/docs/content/docs/02-getting-started.md

 ## The dev server

 `elm-pages dev` gives you a dev server with hot module replacement built in.
-It even reloads your `DataSource`s any time you change them.
+It even reloads your `BackendTask`s any time you change them.